Clinical and Translational Science (Master of Science)

 - Four credits from elective courses

-- Must include satisfactory completion of coursework in both biological and chemical sciences
+- Must include coursework in biological and chemical sciences

 - Official transcripts from all educational institutions attended